MarcinOrlowski/octoprint-monitor/README.md

 indicates that `OctoPrint Monitor` is simply unable to correctly determine what is the current state of your printer.
 This should only happened during plasmoid's start-up  phase, as it shows "Unknown" state icon unless first API call is successful.
 If you see this during normal usage, please fill a bug report as it should not really happen.

 ---

+## Installation ##

+Download `octoprint-monitor.plasmoid` file from Release section.
+Then you can install it either via Panel's GUI, by clicking "Add widgets", then "Get new widgets..." on the bottom of newly opened widget chooser, then click "Install from local file..." and eventually selecting downloaded `octoprint-monitor.plasmoid` file.

+Alternatively you can install it from command line, by using `kpackagetool5` in your terminal:

+    kpackagetool5 --install /PATH/TO/DOWNLOADED/octoprint-monitor.plasmoid

+## Upgrading ##

+If you already have `OctoPrint Monitor` installed and just downloaded newer `octoprint-monitor.plasmoid` file, use `--upgrade` switch of `kpackagetool5` to upgrade your current installation and keep your settings intact:

+    kpackagetool5 --upgrade /PATH/TO/DOWNLOADED/octoprint-monitor.plasmoid

+**NOTE:** Sometimes, due to Plasma internals, newly installed version may not be instantly seen working, so you may want to convince Plasma by doing manual reload:

+    kquitapp plasmashell && kstart5 plasmashell

+**NOTE:** this will **NOT** log you out nor affects any other apps.

+---